awsdocs/amazon-gamelift-developer-guide/doc_source/gamelift-console-fleets-metrics.md

 ## Game sessions<a name="fleets-game-sessions-tab"></a>

 The **Game sessions** tab lists past and present game sessions hosted on the fleet, including some detail information\.
 Click a game session ID to access additional game session information, including player sessions\.
-See [View Data on Game and Player Sessions](gamelift-console-game-player-sessions-metrics.md) for more details\.
+See [View data on game and player sessions](gamelift-console-game-player-sessions-metrics.md) for more details\.

 ## Capacity allocation<a name="fleets-launch-tab"></a>